LarryDong/LarryDong.github.io/_pages/about.md

 I got my bachelor degree from School of Automation, Beijing Institute of Technology (BIT) in 2018 and my master's from Department of Automation, Tsinghua University (THU) in 2021.

 ## News
+- **2023.06.21 A multi event-camera synchronization method paper is accepted by ICIRA2023.**
 - 2023.03.01 Thanks to LYC Dalao, a new T-MECH paper was added.
 - 2022.11.12 "Datasets" page was created.
 New publication and Event-based Rain Dataset were added.
 - 2022.06.24 A new homepage style!